sarahfuchi/Data-Science/Prediction (Regression)/README.md

 <a id="ch4"></a>
 # Step 2: Data Gathering

-Dataset can be found at the Kaggle's mainpage for this project: [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) or using the Kaggle app in Python.
+The dataset for this project can be found on the Kaggle website: [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) or using the Kaggle app in Python.

 **This is the input data from Kaggle :**  ['USA_Housing.csv']

 I used the USA_Housing dataset.
 The data contains the following columns:

 - <b> Avg.
 Area Income </b>: Avg.
 Income of residents of the city house is located in.
 - <b> Avg.
-Area House Age </b>: Avg Age of Houses in same city.
+Area House Age </b>: Avg.
+Age of Houses in same city.
 - <b> Avg.
-Area Number of Rooms </b>: Avg Number of Rooms for Houses in same city.
+Area Number of Rooms </b>: Avg.
+Number of Rooms for Houses in same city.
 - <b> Avg.
-Area Number of Bedrooms </b>: Avg Number of Bedrooms for Houses in same city.
+Area Number of Bedrooms </b>: Avg.
+Number of Bedrooms for Houses in same city.
-- <b> Area Population </b>: Population of city hou se is located in
+- <b> Area Population </b>: Population of city in which the house is located in.
 - <b> Price </b>: Price that the house sold at.
 - <b> Address </b>: Address for the house.